 When I first came to London, Piccadilly still had its goat.
 I remember meeting it on the pavement one day in 1892, opposite Hamilton Terrace, and wondering how it got there and why the people, usually so curious about the unusual, were taking so little notice of such a phenomenon, as it seemed to me.
 It must have been soon after that it died and, with true London carelessness, was not replaced.

 London never replaces anything.

-Were it not for the traffic-omnibuses and cabs all day and until long after midnight, and in the small hours traction engines rumbling into Covent Garden with waggon loads of cabbages and vegetables from the Thames valley-Piccadilly opposite the Green Park would be the perfect place for a house.
+Were it not for the traffic-omnibuses, carriages and cabs all day and until long after midnight, and in the small hours traction engines rumbling into Covent Garden with waggon loads of cabbages and vegetables from the Thames valley-Piccadilly opposite the Green Park would be the perfect place for a house.
 But it is too noisy.
-None the less residences there are, between the clubs, many of them either having interesting associations of their own, or standing upon historic sites : such as Gloucester House, at the east corner of Hamilton Place, where the Elgin marbles, which are now in the British Museum, first dwelt after their ravishment from the Acropolis; and Nos.
+None the less residences there are, between the clubs, many of them either having interesting associations of their own, or standing upon historic sites: such as Gloucester House, at the east corner of Hamilton Place, where the Elgin marbles, which are now in the British Museum, first dwelt after their ravishment from the Acropolis; and Nos.
 138 and 139, next it, which stand upon the site of the abode of the disreputable "Old Q" who posed to three generations as the model debauchee, and by dint of receiving 9,340 visits of two hours each from his doctor during the last seven years of his life, and a bath of milk every morning, contrived to keep alive and in fairly good condition until he was eighty-six.
 It was in the half of Old Q's house which afterwards was called No. 139, and was pulled down in 1839 and rebuilt, that Byron was living in 1816 when his wife left him for ever.
 Lord Palmerston for some years occupied what is now the Naval and Military (or "In and Out") club; and Miss Mellon the actress, who married Mr. Coutts the banker, lived at No. 1 Stratton Street, which was for so long the residence of the Baroness Burdett-Coutts.
-For the rest, I give way to the communicative and perhaps imaginative 'bus driver, who in his turn is giving way to the chauffeur, who cannot tell any one anything, partly because he is the man at the wheel, and partly because he is not within speaking distance of any of his fares, and partly because he is an engineer and a modern, and therefore not interested in the interesting.
-The iron law of utilitarianism which called him into being is the foe of so many of the little amenities of life.
+In the good old knifeboard days one had the history of these houses from communicative and perhaps imaginative 'bus drivers.
+Their successors, the chauffeurs, cannot tell any one anything, partly because they are men at the wheel, and partly because they are not within speaking distance of any of their fares, and partly because they are engineers and moderns, and therefore not interested in the interesting.
+The iron law of utilitarianism which called them into being is the foe of so many of the little amenities of life.